 TASKS:

-Locate and the guidance for conducting NRC entrance and exit meetings contained in IMC 2600 and regional or office instructions.
+Locate and review the guidance for conducting NRC entrance and exit meetings contained in IMC 2600 and regional or office instructions.

 Observe at least one entrance and exit meeting conducted at a fuel facility.
 If possible, observe meetings that have been conducted for a wide range of inspection activities in a variety of forums, such as a public exit meeting.

-Review a inspection report and conduct a “mock” entrance and exit meeting of the inspection report findings in the presence of your supervisor or a fully qualified inspector designated by your supervisor.
+Review a recently completed inspection report and conduct a “mock” entrance and exit meeting of the inspection report findings in the presence of your supervisor or a fully qualified inspector designated by your supervisor.

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.